noken-travel/strapi/docs/v3.x/guides/scheduled-publication.md

 - Add another field
   - `date` attribute named `publish_at` with `datetime` type

-And add some data with different dates and state to be able to see the publication happen.
+And add some data with different dates and status to be able to see the publication happen.
-Make sure to create some entries with a draft state and a `publish_at` that is before the current date.
+Make sure to create some entries with a draft `status` and a `published_at` that is before the current date.

-The goal will be to check every minute if there are draft articles that have a `publish_at` lower that the current date.
+The goal will be to check every minute if there is `draft` articles that have a `publish_at` lower that the current date.

 ## Create a CRON task

 To execute a function every minutes, we will use a CRON task.

 Here is the [full documentation](../concepts/configurations.md#cron-tasks) of this feature.
-If your CRON task requires to run based on a specific timezone then do look into the full documentation.

 **Path —** `./config/functions/cron.js`